CQCL/tierkreis/docs/source/visualization.md

 start()
 ```

-Alternatively in you can use visualize a graph that is still under construction using the syntax
+Alternatively you can visualize a graph that is still under construction using the syntax

 ```bash
 uv run tkr_viz_graph <PATH_TO_PYTHON_FILE>:<VARIABLE_CONTAINING_GRAPH>